Your annual satisfaction survey results are in. And once again, the organizational culture and engagement scores are dismal.

-There are many companies who value growth, profit and revenue above all else.
-There is nothing wrong with this focus (although I will argue that if you don’t hold people in high value as well, your organization will implode) so long as this is clear.
-There are many people who also value that style of work and will fit in well with your team.
-These people will be attracted to those values.
+There are many companies that value growth, profit, and revenue above all else.
+There’s nothing wrong with this focus (although I will argue that if you don’t hold people in high value as well, your organization will implode) so long as this is clear.
+In fact, there are many people who also value that style of work and will fit in well with your team.
+These people find those values attractive.

 The corporation builds its team values, communication and hiring practices around these things.
 In reality, they come in second, or third…, to profit or growth.
-Now you’ve hired employees whose values fundamentally differ with the leadership.
+Now you’ve hired employees whose values fundamentally differ from the leadership.
 They will figure this out quickly and will soon be disengaged and looking elsewhere for a culture that more closely aligns with their belief system.

-Reward Risk Taking – Truly
+Reward Risk-Taking – Truly

 Strong leaders also know that they are not the smartest person in the room and should be very comfortable hearing from the excellent people they’ve hired.
 If you’re a leader with a room full of yes-men, you may have created a culture of fear and reprisal for anyone challenging opinions.
 Or you may have drastically under-hired your team.
 Both situations require immediate mending.

 I should correct this statement slightly.
 Everyone in the company should be held to the same high standard.
 But your leadership team must be held to an even higher standard if you wish to perpetuate an organizational culture of accountability and trust.

 Too often, I experience organizations where employees are disciplined or terminated for certain behaviour or actions.
 Select leaders who exhibit the same toxic behaviour are excused or even rewarded and promoted.

 The rest of your company quickly becomes wise to the hypocrisy.
 Then, you will lose the trust and loyalty from your employees that you’ve worked so hard to build up.